 One flashlight per two people is recommended.
 Cameras are a must, and equipment to take videos is encouraged.

-Charles Town Ghost Tours t-shirts are available for purchase, as well as autographed copies of Ann Khiel Fern’s book Jefferson County, WV – Sometimes the Dead Speak.
-T-shirts are $20 each.
-Books are $15 each.
+Autographed copies of Ann Khiel Fern’s book Jefferson County, WV – Sometimes the Dead Speak are available for purchase.
+Books are $17 each.